kadirarli/giteSoftWP/README.md

 Password: %XdM4VItez56cKn9
 Email: kadirarli@gmail.com

-5. "Unite (v2.0.2) Wordpress Theme" is downloaded, uploaded, activated and the necessary plugin (CPT Bootstrap Carousel) were installed.
+5. "Unite (v2.0.2) Wordpress Theme" is downloaded, uploaded and the necessary plugin (CPT Bootstrap Carousel) were installed.

+6. Child Theme is created for Unite WP Theme and activated.